rish987/trackswitch-manuform/README.md

 If you bought a diode set like the one listed above, they come neatly packaged in strips that allow you to bend and cut multiple at once.
+Count out 36 diodes and separate cut them off from the rest of the strip.
-Using some straight edge like the edge of a table, make a hook with the wire on the *black* side of the diode. on the other side, cut again, leaving a few millimiters of wire.
+Using some straight edge like the edge of a table to make the initial bend, make a hook with the wire on the *black* side of the diode.
+Make a cut so that you will have enough wire to be able to wrap the hook around the lines.
+On the other side, cut again, leaving a few millimiters of wire.
 Your cut diodes should end up looking like this:
 <!--
 ![Cut Diodes](images/cut-diodes.png)